-The common stock is listed on The Nasdaq Capital Market ("Nasdaq") under the symbol "RGTI."
-On September 13, 2022, the last reported sales price of the common stock as reported on Nasdaq was \$2.41 per share.
+Our common stock is listed on the Nasdaq Capital Market under the symbol "RGTI".
+On August 10, 2022, the last reported sales price of our common stock was \$4.47 per share.

 We are an "emerging growth company" as defined under U.S. federal securities laws and, as such, have elected to comply with reduced public company reporting requirements.
 This prospectus complies with the requirements that apply to an issuer that is an emerging growth company.